 For the transition to a renewable energy based energy supply, the greatest challenge is the energy storage to compensate for the daily and yearly variability of wind and solar energy.
 Owing to their high energy density and temporally unlimited storage capacity, fuels, such as hydrogen, methane or liquid hydrocarbons, present the ideal storage medium.

-After participation in the Module the student is familiar with the prospects of photochemical energy conversion for future energy storage technologies.
-In particular she/he is able
+After successful completion of the module the students are familiar with the prospects of photochemical energy conversion for future energy storage technologies.
+In particular, the students are able to: